TWKB/Specification/twkb.md

 That byte is used like this:

-1 bit		endianess
+bit 1	**endianess**
 * set: little endian
 * unset: big endian

-3 bits describe what serialisation method is used
-	see section " Delta value array rules" l ast 4 bits	precission
-	tells how many decimals to use in coordinates see section Storage of coordinates
+bit 2-4 **serialization method:** describe what serialisation method is used.
+See section " Delta value array rules" bit 5-8 **precission:** tells how many decimals to use in coordinates see section Storage of coordinates

 ###The type

-1 byte
-geometry type and number of dimmensions
+1 byte holding geometry **type** and **number of dimmensions**

-first 6 bits gives 63 type positions, we use a few of them:
+bit 1-5 gives 63 type positions, we use a few of them:

 1	Point (1 single point)
 2	Linestring